Treatment Center Setting

 ABOUT SUNSPIRE HEALTH ASTORIA POINTE

 Sunspire Health operates a national network of addiction treatment centers.
-The Astoria Pointe location, overlooking the Columbia River in northwestern Oregon, offers medical detox, residential, and outpatient treatment for men and women struggling with substance abuse, trauma, and co-occurring mental health disorders.
+The Astoria Pointe facility in northwestern Oregon offers residential and outpatient treatment for adults struggling with chemical dependency, trauma-related concerns, and co-occurring disorders.
+The facility is also among the 24 non-hospital, residential facilities in the state to provide on-site detoxification services.

 TREATMENT & ASSESSMENT